You know those super chunky knit blankets you’ve seen all over the internet that sell online for $300-$600 dollars?

 If you want a blanket that’s wider than a 3-4″ lap blanket, you’re going to need to buy the $40-$50 size 100-125 needles online (you can find them on Etsy).

-Arm knitting a blanket became popular with the Simply Maggie YouTube tutorial featured below.
-She used Premier Yarn Couture Jazz acrylic yarn that unfortunately often sold out. (online in craft stores, not sold in stores)This is the least expensive option and you can even buy it on Amazon if you need it quickly.
+Making an arm knitting blanket became popular with the Simply Maggie YouTube tutorial featured below.
+She used Premier Yarn Couture Jazz acrylic yarn that unfortunately is often sold out. (online in craft stores, not sold in stores)This is the least expensive option and you can even buy it on Amazon if you need it quickly.
 The tutorial has you arm knitting the blanket so you don’t have to pay for knitting needles.
 If you want an easy to follow free YouTube tutorial on arm knitting a chunky knit blanket, check out the 45 minute easy tutorial by Simply Maggie.

 Maggie used 11 bundles of yarn but suggested purchasing 12.
 The bundles are smaller than the Yarn Bee Showstopper mentioned above, so you’ll need more.
 This is a size 6 jumbo yarn (Yarn Bee Showstopper is a size 7, so it’s a little larger).
 You can also purchase the Premier Yarn Couture Jazz through the Joann’s website, there’s a wide variety of colors online.
 You can also purchase it online through Walmart.
 The yarn sells out like hotcakes, so between Amazon, Joanns.com and Walmart.com hopefully you’ll find what you need! 🙂